What To Wear Mountain Biking: How to look like a shredder & stay safe on the trail

 You’ll discover pretty quickly which crowd you like to hang out with on the trail.

 These are perhaps the most important piece of mountain bike clothes you can wear aside from a helmet!
 You gotta keep your tush and nether regions comfortable and cool, right?

 As I mentioned above, some mountain bikers prefer to only ride in liners while others (like me) wear padded liners underneath baggy mountain bike shorts.
 Either way, these liners help keep your rear end from getting sore and can help prevent the dreaded chafing.

-Mountain Bike Gloves
+Women’s Mountain Bike Apparel

 There is a range of mountain bike-specific gloves out there from basic and simple gloves to ones that have padded protection in case you become friendly with a tree.

 I’ve also found that HandUp gloves last a lot longer than most other mountain bike gloves that I’ve tried.
 I biked 630 miles across the state of Washington with one pair of HandUp gloves and they didn’t get one hole or rip.

 Typically, mountain bikers wear taller socks to help prevent our shins from getting shredded by trailside brush.
 A low-calf or mid-calf sock is great.